MaheshS03/Mini-project/README.md

 STEP 3 Apply Feature Generation/Feature Selection Techniques on the data set

 STEP 4 Apply EDA /Data visualization techniques to all the features of the data set

+STEP 5 Apply machine learning algorithm to determine the accuracy of the dataset.

 ## CODE:
 import pandas as pd